 One disadvantage, however, is that the S10 5G lacks a microSD slot for expandable storage.
 You get what you get and you don’t get upset.

 The Samsung Galaxy S10 5G is available exclusively through a Telstra plan starting at $132 per month.
-Samsung is yet to announce an outright price.
+You can check out plans for the device below:

 Though Samsung may have won the battle, Oppo may have won the war - on screen real estate, that is.